How To EQ Drum Overheads + Drum Overhead Mic Placement

 They pick up the cymbals, the toms, and the general ambience of the kit, providing a cohesive and balanced representation of the drummer’s performance.

-However, to truly optimize the sound of the overheads, proper EQ technique is essential.
+However, to truly optimize the sound of the overheads, you need to EQ them well.

 Overhead Mic Placement

-Before diving into EQ, it’s important to start with optimal overhead mic placement.
+It’s important to start with the best possible overhead mic placement.

 Experiment with different placements to find what works best for your specific kit and recording space.